hashicorp/terraform-website/content/source/docs/github-actions/workflows/terraform-versions.html.md

 ---
 layout: "github-actions"
 page_title: "Terraform Versions - Terraform GitHub Actions"
-sidebar_current: "docs-github-actions-workflows-tf-versions"
+sidebar_current: "docs-github-actions-workflows-terraform-versions"
 ---

 # Terraform Versions

 Specify the version of Terraform to be executed using the `tf_actions_version` input.
+Here, Terraform 0.12.13 is being used.

 ```yaml
 name: 'Terraform GitHub Actions'